toshi-uy/holberton-system_engineering-devops/README.md

 - 209 0x03.
 Shell, init files, variables and expansions [Feb 1 21...Feb 2 21]
 - 208 0x02.
 Shell, I/O Redirections and filters [Jan 29 21...Feb 2 21]

+In a second part of the program we are learning loops, conditions and parsing in Bash.
+Also processes and Signals.

+- 251 0x04.
+Loops, conditions and parsing [Jun 18 21...Jun 19 21]
+- 255 0x05.
+Processes and signals [Jun 21 21...Jan 22 21]

 ## Author
 Toshi Borgia.